jmd-dk/concept/doc/tutorial/gadget.rst

    which more clearly shows what we're after.
 Playing around with the given values is encouraged.
 Their function should quickly become apparent.

-The strong anisotropy of the particles is inherited from the grid on which they are (pre-)initialised.
+The strong anisotropy of the particles is inherited from the grid used for realisation of the initial conditions.
 This grid-like structure of the particle distribution makes the system sensitive towards other grids used during the simulation, e.g. the potential grid.
 In CO\ *N*\ CEPT, a default choice of using 'cell-centred' grid discretisation is made, whereas GADGET-2 uses 'cell-vertex' grid discretisation.
 In effect this means that the potential grids of the two codes are shifted by half a grid cell relative to each other, in all three dimensions (see the ``cell_centered`` :ref:`parameter <cell_centered>` for more information).
 This detail oughtn't matter much, but the grid structure imprinted on the particle distribution, together with the fact that our simulations are rather small